 takes the measurements.
 Transducers coupled with the shaft between the motor and the brake is very fast and accurate with less than 0.1% inaccuracy.
 For motor power, testers are able to handle speeds from less than one horsepower to several hundred.

-Motor Testers - SAKOR Technologies, Inc.
+Motor Tester - SAKOR Technologies, Inc.

-Motor Testers - Taylor Dynamometer, Inc.
+Motor Tester - Taylor Dynamometer, Inc.